Sir-Batman/herbstluftConfig/README.md

 This project is to create a working, awesome setup for Herbstluftwm, my new favorite wm.

 This code's purpose is to do:
-  -Run the autostart file, which gets called by startx, at the time of login.
+  *Run the autostart file, which gets called by startx, at the time of login.
-  -Run a status bar.
+  *Run a status bar.
-  -Create functionality for keyboard shortcuts for volume, backlight control, and launching of favorite programs.
+  *Create functionality for keyboard shortcuts for volume, backlight control, and launching of favorite programs.
-  -Dynamically apply new backgrounds using feh, creatate new X color schemes, and apply this new color scheme to the relevent programs/files (urxvt, the status bar, herbstluftwm colors)
+  *Dynamically apply new backgrounds using feh, creatate new X color schemes, and apply this new color scheme to the relevent programs/files (urxvt, the status bar, herbstluftwm colors)

 =================
-The dependencies required for this to work are (as far as I know):
+The dependencies required for this to work out of the box are (as far as I know):
- -feh, for assigning a new background.
+ *feh, for assigning a new background.
- -PIL, the python image library.
+ *PIL, the python image library.
 To satisfy this in Arch Linux, get the `python-pillow` package.
+ *urxvt, for the terminal.
+ *scrot, to take screenshots
+ *firefox
+ *bar, bar ain't recursive, a wonderful little status bar manager

 =================
 This work would not be possible without some big thanks to people: